ON THIS PAGE: You will learn about the different ways doctors use to treat people with AML. To see other pages, use the menu.

 The treatment of the APL subtype of AML is very different.
 This subtype is very sensitive to the effects of all-trans retinoic acid (ATRA), a drug that is similar to vitamin A and is given by mouth.
 People with the APL subtype who receive a combination of ATRA and chemotherapy (see above) with idarubicin or daunorubicin are very likely to have a CR.
 Occasionally, the drug cytarabine may also be used.
-Arsenic trioxide (Trisenox) is another drug that works well for APL, either during initial induction therapy alone or in combination with ATRA, during post-remission therapy, or for APL that has come back after treatment.
-The combination of ATRA and arsenic trioxide is now often used as the initial and consolidation treatment of APL, avoiding the use of drugs that can be more damaging to healthy cells.
+Arsenic trioxide (Trisenox) is another drug that works well for APL, either during induction therapy alone or in combination with ATRA during post-remission therapy or for APL that has come back after treatment.

 Mild to severe bleeding is a common symptom of APL, and patients with this subtype often need many platelet and blood transfusions during initial treatment.
-Compared with other subtypes of AML where maintenance therapy is not used, some patients with APL benefit from use of ATRA for one to two years after the initial treatment.
+Compared with other subtypes of AML where maintenance therapy is not used, some patients with APL benefit from use of ATRA for 1 to 2 years after the initial treatment.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation therapy is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.
-Because AML is found throughout the blood, radiation therapy is generally used only when leukemia cells have spread to the brain or to shrink a myeloid sarcoma, which is a mass of tissue in only one area of the body.
+Because AML is found throughout the blood, radiation therapy is generally used only when leukemia cells have spread to the brain or to shrink a myeloid sarcoma.
+A myeloid sarcoma is a mass of tissue found in only a part of the body.

 Getting care for symptoms and side effects